microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

    AutoSaveTip.IsOpen = true;
 }
 ```

-Here's the result when this code runs and the user clicks the button.

 ![A sample app with a teaching tip in the bottom right corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipSampleApp.jpg)